Information Sheets Available for the Open Wadjemup Bidi Sections

 On the 22nd of July, Holly Knight (RIA Manager of Environment, Heritage, Risk & Safety), Eilidh Graham (RIA Wadjemup Bidi Coordinator) and Jeff King (Rottnest Foundation Chairman) conducted the 20 minute PowerPoint presentation at Dumas House, West Perth.
 Jeff King was invited by the RIA to speak on behalf of the volunteer groups associated with the project.
 At the end of the presentation the 3 minute Walk Trail video was screened to sum up the presentation.

-In August/September the Premier will release a media statement announcing up to three finalists per category for the Awards Ceremony.
-Finalists will be invited to attend the Awards Ceremony in November, where the finalists, winners and overall winner are announced and presented their awards.
+In August/September the Premier released a media statement announcing up to three finalists per category for the Awards Ceremony.
+Finalists were invited to attend the Awards Ceremony in November, where the finalists, winners and overall winner are announced and presented their awards.
 A profile booklet is published in the recognised excellence section each year following the Awards Ceremony.
 Winners and finalists act as ambassadors promoting their project and the awards.
 Winning projects may also contribute to learning discussions in flagship programs such as the Graduate Future Leaders Program.
 The overall winner may also receive a visit from the Premier a couple weeks after the Awards Ceremony.

 Overall, receiving a Premier’s Award recognises and acknowledges the effort that goes into undertaking and delivering a major initiative/project and increases the profile of the public sector agency and other organisations that partner with the agency to deliver the project.

 Successful Commonwealth ‘Tourism Demand Driver Infrastructure’ Grant features in Coastlines Winter Edition 2016!

 To read the entire publication, please click here

 Rottnest Foundation & Rottnest Express Planting Day 7th May 2016